|

 roads and

-rails, the way across the state in the early industrial age was by
+rails, the early industrial age travelled by

 canal.
 Two